 Next, we are continuing our series of language exam introduction posts with TOEFL.
-TOEFL is probably one of the best-known English-language proficiency exams out there but we are writing this short overview for people who are interested in finding out more or getting ready to take the test.
+TOEFL is probably one of the best-known English-language proficiency exams out there, so we are writing this short overview for people who are interested in finding out more or getting ready to take the test.

 From this guide, you can find out what exactly TOEFL is, how to take it and some guidelines for achieving the best result.